ConSol/sakuli/docs/installation-windows.md

 ### Disable Window Animation ###
 Disable the animation of window minimize/maximize actions: * "regedit"* [HKEY_CURRENT_USER\Control Panel\Desktop\WindowMetrics ]* "MinAnimate" (String) => "0"
 ### Disable Cleartype ###
 ClearType ("antialiasing" / "Font Smoothing"), is a technology that is used to display computer fonts with clear and with smooth edges.
 The MS Terminal Services Client (RDP client) enables this feature depending on the available bandwidth, which means that screenshots made within RDP sessions may be taken without ClearType, but during the test execution on the local console, they are compared with the desktop displayed in ClearType.
-To disable ClearType completely:* "regedit"* [ HKEY_CURRENT_USER\Control Panel\Desktop ]* "FontSmoothingType" (DWORD) => "0"
+Although we only had problems with RDP and Cleartype, it is a good idea to disable ClearType completely:* "regedit"* [ HKEY_CURRENT_USER\Control Panel\Desktop ]* "FontSmoothingType" (DWORD) => "0"

 ### Disable all visual effects ###
 * Start -> Control Panel -> System -> Advanced* Performance -> Settings -> Visual Effects -> Custom* Disable everything: